locize/blog/source/_posts/localization-marketing.md

 ## 7 steps for marketers and project managers to effectively localize their marketing content <a name="7steps"></a>

-1. **Select your target market:** Before starting the process of marketing localization, you need to identify the specific market you want to target.
+**1. Select your target market:** Before starting the process of marketing localization, you need to identify the specific market you want to target.
 This involves understanding the cultural, linguistic, and other unique factors of the new market.

-2. **Analyze and adapt your message:** Once you have identified your target market, you need to analyze and adapt your message to fit the new market.
+**2. Analyze and adapt your message:** Once you have identified your target market, you need to analyze and adapt your message to fit the new market.
 This may involve changing the tone, language, and even the content of your message to be more relevant and engaging for your new audience.

-3. **Assemble a team of local translators:** To ensure the accuracy and cultural sensitivity of your message, you need to assemble a team of local translators who can translate and localize your content into the native language of your target market.
+**3. Assemble a team of local translators:** To ensure the accuracy and cultural sensitivity of your message, you need to assemble a team of local translators who can translate and localize your content into the native language of your target market.
 This team should be well-versed in the nuances of the language and culture of the market.

-4. **Hire a localization expert or project manager:** To oversee the entire process of marketing localization, you should hire a localization expert or project manager.
+**4. Hire a localization expert or project manager:** To oversee the entire process of marketing localization, you should hire a localization expert or project manager.
 This person will be responsible for ensuring that the localization process is executed efficiently and effectively, and that the end result is of high quality.

-5. **Use a modern localization platform:** To streamline your marketing localization efforts, you should use a modern and lightweight <a href="../tms/" title="translation management system">translation management system</a> .
+**5. Use a modern localization platform:** To streamline your marketing localization efforts, you should use a modern and lightweight <a href="../tms/" title="translation management system">translation management system</a> .
 This platform can help automate routine tasks and provide a single source of truth for all things localization, which allows for efficient collaboration, management, and review of translations.

-6. **Customize the workflow:** By customizing the workflow, you can build a process that works for your team and use a dashboard to maintain it.
+**6. Customize the workflow:** By customizing the workflow, you can build a process that works for your team and use a dashboard to maintain it.
 This can help you achieve consistency in tone of voice and messaging through an updated glossary and translation memory.

-7. **Take advantage of platform features:** To eliminate idle waiting time and streamline your marketing localization efforts, you should take advantage of platform features such as version control, chained tasks, and insights into bottlenecks.
+**7. Take advantage of platform features:** To eliminate idle waiting time and streamline your marketing localization efforts, you should take advantage of platform features such as version control, chained tasks, and insights into bottlenecks.
 This can help you stay on top of your localization project and ensure that it is completed on time and to a high standard.